TritonDataCenter/rfd/rfd/0026/README.md

 ###### Name

 The name of the shared volume.
-If not specified, the command results in an error.
+If not specified, a unique name is automatically generated.

 ###### Size

 The size of the shared volume.
+If no size is provided, the volume will be created with the smallest size available as specified by [CloudAPI's ListVolumeSizes endpoint](#listvolumesizes-get-volumessizes).

-If the size provided is not one of those listed as available by sending a request to [CloudAPI's ListVolumeSizes endpoints](#listvolumesizes-get-volumessizes), the creation fails and outputs the list of available sizes.
+If a size is provided and it is not one of those listed as available by sending a request to [CloudAPI's ListVolumeSizes endpoint](#listvolumesizes-get-volumessizes), the creation fails and outputs the list of available sizes.

 Specifying a unit in the size parameter is required.
 Available unit suffixes are `m`, `M`, `g` and `G`.
 These suffixes are assumed to be expressed in terms of